-My work has been international, in specific urban areas across 15 different countries over 5 years.
-I am now anchored in Oakland, intent on doing all my work with and in support of marginalized young adults, ages 18-30ish.
+My recent work has been both local and international, in specific urban areas across 15 different countries over the past 7 years.
+I am now anchored back in Oakland, intent on supporting and collaborating with underserved communities, specifically young adults ages 16-30ish.

 What gets you going each day and inspires your current work?